dltk-ai/qubitai-dltk/README.md

 **1. Machine Learning**

-a.
-ML Wrapper - It parse user request parameters
+* ML Wrapper - It parse user request parameters

-b.
-ML Scikit - This Microservice uses widely used Scikit package for training and evaluating classification, regression, clustering models and other ML related tasks on dataset provided by user.
+* ML Scikit - This Microservice uses widely used Scikit package for training and evaluating classification, regression, clustering models and other ML related tasks on dataset provided by user.

-c.
-ML H2O - This Microservice uses H2O.ai python SDK for training and evaluating classification, regression, clustering models and other ML related tasks on dataset provided by user.
+* ML H2O - This Microservice uses H2O.ai python SDK for training and evaluating classification, regression, clustering models and other ML related tasks on dataset provided by user.

-d.
-ML Weka
+* ML Weka - This Microservice uses WEKA for training and evaluating classification, regression, clustering models and other ML related tasks on dataset provided by user.

 **2. NLP**

-This microservice provides features like Sentiment analysis, Name Entity Recognition, Tag Extraction using widely used ``Spacy`` and `NLTK` package.
+* This microservice provides features like Sentiment analysis, Name Entity Recognition, Tag Extraction using widely used ``Spacy`` and `NLTK` package.
 It also provide support for various AI engines like Azure & IBM.

 **3. Computer Vision**

-a.
-CV Wrapper - This microservice receives images provided by user and route to right service based on the feature requested by them.
+* CV Wrapper - This microservice receives images provided by user and route to right service based on the feature requested by them.

-b.
-Image Classification - This microservice classify images into various classes using pretrained model and also using supported AI Engines.
+* Image Classification - This microservice classify images into various classes using pretrained model and also using supported AI Engines.

-c.
-Object Detection - This microservice detect objects in Images provided by user using pretrained model and using supported AI Engines.
+* Object Detection - This microservice detect objects in Images provided by user using pretrained model and using supported AI Engines.

 ## Reference